 Divorce in Nevada is a relatively straightforward process.
-To ensure your case runs smoothly, however, it is important to comply with state rules and requirements.
-This article provides an overview of obtaining a divorce in Nevada and identifies the documents you'll need to get your case started.
+The State of Nevada has an online Self-Help Center for residents seeking divorce.
+To ensure your case runs smoothly, it's important to comply with state rules and requirements.
+This article provides an overview of obtaining a divorce in Nevada and identifies the documents you'll need to begin.

 There are three routes to divorce in Nevada.
 If you and your spouse agree on all the issues surrounding your divorce, you can file a Joint Petition.
 Sometimes, however, you just can't agree right off the bat.
 In that case, you must file a regular Complaint for Divorce.

 If you file a joint petition, you will also need the following documents: